-Android 5.0 Lollipop has two great privacy and security features.
+Android 5.0 Lollipop introduced two great privacy and security features.
 We’ve already looked at Screen pinning, which locks a single app to the screen to prevent other users from inadvertently finding themselves looking at your other apps and data.
 The other is even more powerful: Guest mode and multi-user accounts.
+It’s still present in Marshmallow and Nougat.

 These are both part of the same thing.
 When giving your phone and tablet to someone to use you can switch into Guest mode.
 This loads up a fresh version of Android without your apps installed or your data accessible.